KognitionAI/pilecv4j-opencv-packaging/README.md

     --caffe-safe: Assuming you're building for CUDA (you must also specify --build-cuda-support), this option will produce a deployment that can be used to link against Caffe.
 This implies:
           1) As mentioned, you're also building with --build-cuda-support
-          2) opencv's DNN support is disabled.
-This means that DNN Object detection and the contrib module "text" is also disabled.
+          2) opencv's DNN support is disabled as this conflicts with Caffee.
+This means that DNN Object detection and the contrib module "text" is also disabled, as is potentially other modules that depend on opencv's DNN support.
-          3) This build will NOT build the internal build of protobuf.
-That means you need to have protobuf installed on the build host or the build will fail.
+          3) This option will disable the internal build of protobuf as you'll need the same version built into Caffe and so should be included as a common external build dependency.
+It will need to be installed on your build machine.

     if GIT isn't set then the script assumes "git" is on the command line PATH if MVN isn't set then the script assumes "mvn" is on the command line PATH